Economic Growth, Falling Wages

 In the US, there are signs of a shift to the left in both the Democratic Party and the country at large.
 Public attitudes – driven by changing demographics – have transformed on a host of issues over the last five years.
 That will mean new political formations in and beyond the two major parties, and the recent landslide victory of Bill De Blasio as mayor of New York is suggestive here rather than conclusive.

 Over the next few years the UK economy is going to face similar problems to the US.
 Yet so far the only institutional expressions of grievance this side of the Atlantic since the crisis of 2008 have been the rise of the SNP and UKIP.
-The likely success of the latter in May’s European elections will represent something of a nadir for the left in the United Kingdom but opportunities for a radical, egalitarian economic populism look increasingly evident – especially if the alternative is becoming a North Korea of the North Atlantic.
+The likely success of the latter will represent something of a nadir for the left in the United Kingdom but opportunities for a radical, egalitarian economic populism look increasingly evident – especially if the alternative is becoming a North Korea of the North Atlantic.